ojnode/quench/Readme.md

 Progress
 The percentage reduction for items selected will be displayed alongside the number of days without usage.

+Map(future Implementation)
+Based on selected items, the map would show places of high risk to the user

 Rooms for Improvement
 Better User Interface.